 Process Improvement is not Outcome Improvement

 The goal of process improvement is to avoid topical solutions to the problems.
 It is the pursuit to identify why a process is not operating at peak optimization and fix it.
 It’s OK that you understand that 10% of your newly released computers will fail due to a faulty printed circuit board.
 What’s BETTER is that you understand the reason for this 10% failure rate is a defective design in the etched copper sheets of those printed circuit boards.
-What’s BEST is that you know defective design stems from a faulty printing machine that has missed regular service for the last three months.
+What’s BEST is that you know the defective design stems from a faulty printing machine that has missed regular service for the last three months.

 The success of process improvement lies in the identification of the root problem.
 Improved outcomes will come.